Brinkman v. Long

 Brinkman v.
 Long, and its companion case, McDaniel-Miccio v.
 Hickenlooper, are the lead state court cases on same-sex marriage in Colorado.
-Here, a Colorado district court found on July 9, 2014, that the state's same-sex marriage ban violates same-sex couples' guarantees of equal protection and due process under the Fourteenth Amendment to the U.S. Constitution.
+Here, a Colorado district court found on July 9, 2014, that the state's same-sex marriage ban violates same-sex couples' guarantees of equal protection and due process under the Fourteenth Amendment to the United States Constitution.
 Brinkman and McDaniel-Miccio have been appealed to the Colorado Supreme Court, where they were dismissed following the dismissal of similar petitions by the U.S. Supreme Court on October 6, 2014.

 Introduction

-After being denied a marriage license, a lesbian couple filed a lawsuit on October 30, 2013 in the Seventeenth Judicial District.
+After being denied a marriage license, a lesbian couple filed a lawsuit on October 30, 2013, in the Seventeenth Judicial District.
 The case, Brinkman v.
 Long, seeks to overturn the state's constitutional ban on same-sex marriage.
 The couple was joined on February 18, 2014, by nine other same-sex couples who filed a lawsuit, McDaniel-Miccio v.
 Hickenlooper, also in state district court, seeking the same outcome.
 Four of the couples are raising children, and five of the couples have married in other states.
 The suit named Governor John Hickenlooper and Denver City Clerk Debra Johnson as defendants.
 Hickenlooper responded by noting Colorado's support for civil unions.
 Johnson said she supported marriage rights for same-sex couples but was obligated to follow the law by denying them marriage licenses.
 Colorado Attorney General John Suthers, a Republican, announced he would defend the state's ban.